VahidR/sudoku_checker/README.md

 =============

 a simple Soduku checker with relevant tests....
-To check the functionalities, run tests.
+To check the functionalities, run tests..